mica-web/mica-web.github.io/gd-220/proj2.md

 1. Review options for the [type of card](#additional-requirements-based-on-card-type) you may design.
 1. Create **two** [style tiles](https://alistapart.com/article/style-tiles-and-how-they-work) with your ideas about typography and colors for this assignment, including the following: color palette, body text, and two other components of your card.
 1. Using Sketch or a similar program, create **two** different design comps for your card component based on the elements from your style tiles.
-1. Present style tiles and concepts to class for critique.
+1. Present style tiles and concepts to classmates for critique.
 1. Create an additional comp for how your design looks with multiple versions of the same card on a single page/layout (e.g., multiple recipes on a single page).
 1. Create a new git branch and a new directory ("project2") in your course projects directory and, within this directory, create a new `index.html`.
 Create the markup for a single card.
 Create a pull request for this work.
 1. After deciding on your style direction, write CSS based on your comps and style tiles.